 We are lucky that the non-meat eater in the family will happily eat a host of different roast vegetables for dinner.

 If there is one thing that everyone in our family will eat, it’s roast potatoes.
 I precook the potatoes in the microwave and then toss with some olive oil, sea salt and fresh rosemary and pop in the oven to roast until they are crunchy and brown.
+For something a little fancier but just as quick and easy, I’ll cook roast potatoes with olives and tomatoes.

 We usually also roast carrots (with a bit of honey), pumpkin (with nutmeg) and some onions.
 Roast vegetable options are only limited by your imagination.
 Add in some colourful beetroot, parsnips, yellow squash, zucchini, broccoli, bell pepper, mushroom or whatever else takes your fancy.
 (Or whatever you happen to have left in the fridge!)